-- 3. Mount an air pump or the 16 g $CO_2$ pump kit (can be delivered as an option) onto the union nut on the drain valve (1/4" BSP external thread). - 4.
-A DANGER!
+3. Mount an air pump or the 16 g CO_2 pump kit (can be delivered as an option) via the union nut on the drain valve (1/4" or 1/8" BSP external thread depending on the device version).

+- 4. A DANGER!
 Danger of explosion due to flammable gases.
 Only use CO2 or compressed air.
 Ensure that the pump kit is connected correctly with an air-tight seal.
 After expending the gas, the CO2 gas cartridge and the pump head will be extremely cold.
 Wear protective gloves when using the pump kit. - 5.
 Turn the lever of the drain valve counterclockwise to open the drain valve. - 6.
-Open the pump head to introduce the gas into the Buchholz relay."
-The cut-off contact activates first, followed by the warning contact. - 7.
+Open the pump head to introduce the gas into the Buchholz relay. - " The cut-off contact activates first, followed by the warning contact. - 7.
 Turn the lever of the drain valve clockwise to close the drain valve. - 8.
 Remove the air pump or the pump kit. - 9.
 Release the air via the gas extraction valve to vent the device and to fill it with insulating fluid. - 10.
 NOTICE!
 When using the CEDASPE® CPR3 protective relay on transformers with a rubber bag, the CPR3 may trip: Gas bubbles migrate from the Buchholz relay via the pipe into the conservator, where the CPR3 is installed and which absorbs the gas.
-In this case, it is necessary to vent the CPR3 in accordance with the corresponding operating instructions to restore normal operating conditions.
+In this case, it is necessary to vent the CPR3 in accordance with the corresponding operating instructions to restore normal operating conditions. - " The test is complete.